dart-archive/www.dartlang.org/src/site/articles/using-future-based-apis/index.markdown

 queues up the file reading task.
 After calling the remaining print functions, `main()` exits, but the program continues.
 1. The work scheduled by `readAsString()` is performed, and the contents of the file are read into memory.
-When the entire file is read, the future completes with the file contents.
+When the entire file is read, the Future completes with the file contents.
 1. The callback registered within `then()` fires and prints the contents of the news file.